backspaces/agentscript/tutorials/01-HelloModel.md

   - **population**: the number of turtles
   - **speed**: how far they go during each step
-  - **wiggle**: how much they wiggle each step.
+  - **wiggleAngle**: how much they wiggle each step.

-Note wiggle is 10 degrees, converted to radians.
+Note wiggleAngle is 10 degrees, converted to radians.
 Radians are standard in JavaScript trigonometry, see JavaScript's [built-in Math module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math) for details.

 No worries tho, we provide utilities to work in degrees and even other geometries like GIS latitude & longitude, pixel coordinates, and the heading coordinate system used by NetLogo.